We’re sorry, all parenting courses are now full.

 Positive Futures Parenting Support Programme Outline

-The Positive Futures course is a 10 week evidence-based parenting programme for parents/carers of children and young people up to the age of 18.
-The sessions are two hours per week, either in a morning or early evening and the programme consists of ten sessions.
+The Positive Futures course is a 10 week evidence-based parenting programme for parents/carers of children and young people between the ages of 4-18.
+The sessions are two hours per week, either on a morning or early evening and the programme consists of ten sessions.

-The courses will equip parents and carers with the practical skills and social support networks to help them support their children/young people’s social, emotional and educational development.
+The course equips parents and carers with the practical skills and social support networks to help them support their children/young people’s social, emotional and educational development.

 Improved parent self-confidence;